1 Bg 4-1972: Transcendental Knowledge

 > of possessing land, family and enjoyable paraphernalia.
 To

-> achieve such temporary things, people worship the demigods
+> achieve such temporary things, they worship the demigods

 > or powerful men in human society.
 If a man gets some